adobe/aio-cli-plugin-cloudmanager/README.md

     * 14.x -- currently incompatible due to lack of support from aio-cli.
     * Use with odd Node versions is *not* recommended.

+> Although not recommended for general use, it is possible to use this plugin outside of the Adobe I/O CLI.
+See [Standalone Use](#standalone-use) below.

 # Installation

 ```sh-session